brianredbeard/rogerthat-android-client/specs/cordova.md

 ## <a name="rogerthat.features"></a>rogerthat.features
 - **rogerthat.features.base64URI**: check if the user’s device supports loading images via base64 encoded data
 - **rogerthat.features.backgroundSize**: check if the user’s device supports CSS3
-- **rogerthat.features.beacons**: check if the user’s device has iBeacon support
 - **rogerthat.features.callback**: a callback which will be called after the availability of a feature has been verified

 The result can take these values: